Avondale, Maryland: Commerce

 The main shopping center serving the Avondale neighborhood is located at the corner of Queens Chapel Road and Chillum Road.

 This shopping center's primary tenant was a Giant Food Store from 1954 to April 4, 2013.
 This Giant Food Store was supposedly one of the first Giant Food stores to open in the Washington D.C. metropolitan area.
 It was even referred to as "A Historic Giant": a reference to the fact that Queen Elizabeth II and Prince Philip stopped at this Giant in 1957 when returning to the White House after attending a football game with President Eisenhower at the University of Maryland College Park campus.

 The Giant was the main tenant of the shopping center for roughly six decades.
 For many years, it had been the only convenient location for many senior citizens and longtime residents of Avondale and Mount Rainier to buy groceries.
-When it was decided that this Giant would finally close its doors on April 4, 2013, many long-time customers were very unhappy.
+This Giant would finally close its doors on April 4, 2013.

-A Price Rite supermarket has occupied Giant's space since it closed.
-The long time Fleischer's Jewelers store also closed around the same time as the Giant Food Store around 2013.
-Mid-Atlantic Seafood, a carryout restaurant, has been operating in Fleischer's space ever since.
-A Dunkin Donuts store was being constructed in the Queens Chillum shopping center in late 2010 in a very small separate building next to the Checkers fast food restaurant.
-Other current tenants are a CVS Pharmacy store (formerly a People's Drug Store), QVC Liquor Store, Radio Shack, Game Stop, Hearty's ll Chinese Restaurant, and Payless Shoes.

-There is also an Exxon Mobil gas station in the Avondale neighborhood located across the Queens Chillum Shopping Center on the opposite side of Chillum Road but same side of Queens Chapel Road.